redwoodjs/redwood/docs/docs/realtime.md

 #### PubSub and LiveQueryStore

-By setting up RedwoodJS Realtime, the GraphQL server adds two helpers on the context:
+By setting up realtime, the GraphQL server adds two helpers on the context:

 * pubSub
 * liveQueryStory